cym13/cym13.github.io/source/cracking_phobos_uuid.rst

         return z;
     }

 Sliding things left and right...
-Let's just slide the other way arround (with a twist to account for overlaps.
+Let's just slide the other way around (with a twist to account for overlaps.

 .. code:: java